Skip to main content

 });

-Indicates that a dependency's module can be accepted.
-When the dependency is updated, the callback will be called with the new module.
+Indicates that a dependency’s module can be accepted.
+When the dependency is updated, Bun calls the callback with the new module.

 With multiple dependencies